Made in Preston web site

 Call centres became major employers.

-The area around Preston took a new look as the Central Lancashire New Town slowly filled the fields into the surburbia of South Ribble.
+The area around Preston took a new look from the 1970s as the Central Lancashire New Town slowly filled the fields into the surburbia of South Ribble.
 New roads and motorways seem to create a spiders web which gets very congested for a few hours around 8am and 5pm every day.
 Park and Ride systems are in place at most compass points although outside the rush hour I've never experienced any difficulty driving or parking in Preston.

 In 2009 Crystal House a prominent building next to the Flag Market was re-furbished after 40 years of being the pariah of the centre and now looks fairly decent.